WbWbX/BFragmentationAnalyzer/README.md

 hardcoded in Pythia, based on those results.

 The smoothing procedure is observed to slightly bias the overall normalization (average value) of the weights.
-To (partially) correct this, a second condor job can be launched that will only generate the nominal scenario but apply all the previously obtained weights (which should be placed in the `data` folder as described above).
+To (partially) correct this, a second set of condor jobs can be launched that will only generate the nominal scenario but apply all the previously obtained weights (which should have been placed in the `data` folder as described above).
 From the resulting histograms, the normalization effect can be measured and removed:
 ```
 ./condor_submit.sh condor_fixNorm condor_fixNorm.sub
 ```
-Then, run
+When done, run
 ```
 ./merge_output.sh condor_fixNorm
 mkdir results_fixNorm